Skip to main content

 Using VS Code

-• Connect to your Arduino UNO Q via SSH using the Remote SSH extension
+• Connect to your UNO Q via SSH using the Remote SSH extension

 • Open the target folder